IshrakAbedin/MinHasher/README.md

 ### A simple min-hashing algorithm using C++ standard ranges library (for learning purpose)

+An implementation of the basic min-hashing algorithm for Jaccard Similarity matching of sets.

+## Requirements

  The project relies on **[PREMAKE](https://premake.github.io/)** meta build system and can be compiled in Windows or Linux using a preferred build system (Expected to use MSVC/Clang with Visual Studio for Windows and GCC with GNU Make for Linux).
 It assumes that you have Premake 5 or higher installed and it can be directly accessed through the system environment.

 ## Packages Required for Linux